James Taylor from Made in Chelsea just finished his whitening treatment.

-I get this every day at work, more and more people want to feel better about theirs smiles and very interestingly the search for the perfect smile does not have an age limit, so no matter if the patient is in their 20’s or 60’s they all want to smile more confidently!
+I get this every day at work, more and more people want to feel better about their smiles and very interestingly the search for the perfect smile does not have an age limit, so no matter if the patient is in their 20s or 60s they all want to smile more confidently!

-But what it is actually a perfect smile?
-To answer this we need to consider a number of elements that together will visually create a perfectly aesthetic smile.
+But what is a perfect smile?
+To answer this we need to consider several elements that together will visually create a perfectly aesthetic smile.
 Some of these elements include the position, the shape and the shade of teeth; if any of these is not right the smile does not look as good as it could…

 Let’s think about the shape of the teeth now.
 We know that there are different shaped teeth in our mouth depending on their function, so the front and back teeth do not look the same.
 So having this in mind what we need to look for perfection is symmetry in the smile, the right and the left side have to look the same.

-As we get older our teeth may chip or wear in different patterns and little by little we may be loosing the symmetry that nature gave us.
+As we get older our teeth may chip or wear in different patterns and little by little we may be losing the symmetry that nature gave us.

-Bonding consist on building up the tooth in layers, using a combination of shades to copy as close as possible the shade of your other teeth and carving the right anatomy of that tooth.
-The majority of the times you don’t even need anaesthetic to have the treatment done as, I mention before, there is no drilling involve!
+Bonding consists of building up the tooth in layers, using a combination of shades to copy as close as possible the shade of your other teeth and carving the right anatomy of that tooth.
+The majority of the time you don’t even need anaesthetic to have the treatment done as I mentioned before, there is no drilling involved!

-Matt was looking for a time and cost effective treatment.
-We discussed thoroughly all his options that included:
+Matt was looking for a time and cost-effective treatment.
+We discussed thoroughly all his options including:

-So having taken in consideration the time available before the wedding, his budget and his wishes we decided to do Enlighten Whitening followed by bonding.
+So having taken into consideration the time available before the wedding, his budget and his wishes we decided to do Enlighten Whitening followed by bonding.